lucazpinheiro/index-builder/README.md

 ## what it is

 It is an simple application that reads data, creates an index and allows the user to search products.
-I built with a very basic understanding of how an search engine indexing would work, I ended up researching reading a few things about search engines, indexing strategies and fuzzy string searching etc. And I'm planning to build a more ambitious project on this domain.
+I built with a very basic understanding of how an search engine indexing would work, I ended up reading a few things about search engines, indexing strategies and fuzzy string searching etc. And I'm planning to build a more ambitious project on this domain.

 ## depends on